pragmagrid/lifemapper-compute/README.rst

 ---------

 #. automate or create a command that will specify which server to use for lmjobs
    this is done via initLMcompute script now.
    LM_JOB_SERVER  specified in /opt/lifemapper/config/config.ini

 #.
-Add instructions for creating a layer package for local installation on
+Simplify steps for creating a layer package for local installation on
    LmCompute, of input data with metadata cataloged in LmServer which will be sending jobs to this LmCompute instance.
-This will include cataloging with a unique identifier, and creating a 'layerPairs.csv' comma-delimited file consisting of lines of the identifier and corresponding relative file location (in the layer package)
+This includes creating a CSV file consisting of lines of the metadataUrl from LmServer and corresponding relative file location (in the layer package)

 #.
 Check that rocks-lmcompute/installCronJobs is handled properly in roll build and install